 “Conformity, blind cooperation, and the lack of the questioning of established policies are never avenues to progress or to the attainment of freedom” (Wolf, 1975, as cited in Kagan, 2006).

 As nursing embraces social justice as a theory, framework, and practice, we must also reckon with our own legacy of oppression.
 This process will be dynamic and continuous; we can utilize nursing theory to guide us in this journey.
 Collective discussion on this topic may prove incendiary at worst or uncomfortable as best.
 I propose using nursing philosopher’s, Charlene Wheeler and Peggy Chinn (1984), process of “Peace and Power” to guide critical reflection; nurse philosopher and activist, Jo Ann Ashley’s role as a nursing whistle-blower can be employed as justification to engage in this essential process (Kagan, 2006).
 Radical Nurses have an opportunity, and an imperative, to speak out about the complexity of our own professional, historical figures.

-Vanessa Shields-Haas is a radical nurse and author of http://www.radicalnurses.com.
+Vanessa Shields-Haas is a radical nurse and co-founder of http://www.radicalnurses.com.
 She advocates for harm reduction approaches to care and reproductive freedom for women in the deep South.